Grant Guilford

-William Grant Guilford is a retired New Zealand academic, specialising in veterinary nutrition.
+William Grant Guilford is a retired New Zealand academic, specializing in veterinary nutrition.
 He is currently Chair of the New Zealand Veterinary Association.
-He was previously Head of the Institute of Veterinary, Animal Sciences at Massey University, Dean of Science at the University of Auckland and Vice-Chancellor of Te Herenga Waka—Victoria University of Wellington.
+He was previously Head of the Institute of Veterinary, Animal Sciences at Massey University, dean of science at the University of Auckland and Vice-Chancellor of Te Herenga Waka—Victoria University of Wellington.

 Academic career

 After a Bachelor of Veterinary Science and Bachelor of Philosophy at Massey University, Guilford completed a PhD in nutrition from the University of California, Davis.
 The title of his 1993 thesis was Experimental Studies of Gastrointestinal Ischemia-Reperfusion Injury and Food Sensitivity in Dogs.

 He qualified as a specialist in veterinary internal medicine becoming a Diplomate of the American College of Veterinary Internal Medicine in 1988 and a Fellow of the Australian College of Veterinary Scientists in 1992.
 Guilford worked at the University of Missouri and the University of California, Davis, before returning to New Zealand and Massey University, where he studied food allergies in domestic pets.

 Guilford was first author on the third edition of the veterinary textbook Strombeck's Small Animal Gastroenterology.
 According to the Scopus citation index, he has an H-index of 19 with (from 52 publication and >1000 citations) as of April 2022.

 In addition to his work on small animals, Guilford along with others highlighted the risks to New Zealand's biosecurity, biodiversity and public health posed by the introduction of exotic dung beetles.